ben300694/semanticLabelingTool/README.md

        amount of work required for labeling,
        for this add the posibility to change the labels on a pixel by pixel level (and inside of a polygon without relying on superpixels)
+ - [x] Implement adding new labels classes in the interface
+ - [ ] Look into Pix4D and evaluate if it is possible to get ground truth data for the geometry of a scene from there
  - [ ] Label more training data
  - [ ] Find good metaparameters for finetuning the model
- - [ ] Implement adding and removing classes in the interface
  - [ ] Include inference of geometry of the scene (depth, surface normals, ...)
  - [ ] Higher level semantics, e.g. classification if landing is possible on surface or not